Adeela Suleman: Career

-Adeela's work takes domestic objects and materials from everyday life and transforms them into sculptures.
+Suleman's work takes domestic objects and materials from everyday life and transforms them into sculptures.
 Her art has consistently reflected an engagement with contemporary socio-political concerns, primarily gender in Pakistani society, an engagement that has continued from her earlier university days.

 One of the themes running through her art is the restrictions that women face in the private sphere.
 She created helmets, body armour and corsets made out of kitchen utensils and other functional tools, to show the entrapment that the private sphere imposes upon women in Pakistani society.

 Her more recent work has moved towards flatter silhouettes, creating tableaux on steel sheets, where pastoral scenes are rendered in the filigree tradition of Islamic art on the hard steel surface.
 These pastoral images are juxtaposed with symbols of destruction like weapons; the contradiction in these images signifies the indifference of society to the violence present within it.
 Suleman's work displays recurring motifs of organic elements like flowers and birds.

-Adeela was the project coordinator of "Reimagining the walls of Karachi", a scheme, run by I am Karachi (a charity), that aimed to repaint the walls of the city and cover up the hate graffiti in 1600 different locations.
+Suleman was the project coordinator of "Reimagining the Walls of Karachi", a scheme, run by I Am Karachi (a charity), that aimed to repaint the walls of the city and cover up the hate graffiti in 1600 different locations.